NobilityDeviant/Wcofun.com_Downloader/README.md

 I use IntelliJ as an IDE: https://www.jetbrains.com/idea/download/ - The Community Version will work just fine.

 ![Alt text](images/home.png?raw=true "Home Tab")

 A lot of work was put into this one!
 I manually downloaded so many videos from wco that I decided to create this bad boy.

 This downloader is multi-threaded, customizable, resizeable, fast and easy to use!
+Utilizes Kotlin's coroutines for a fast and smooth experience.

 You just type a link to a series or an episode such as one of my favorites: https://www.wcofun.net/anime/to-love-ru inside the textfield and hit ENTER or press Start

+Will update screenshots on next release.

 # Downloads